Photos L to R (c) Linda Stewart 2007, Gay Glazbrook 2005, G. Diehl 1968.

 About Nysa Hill

 The word "nysa" means new beginning in Greek.
 Animals and people alike find Nysa Hill a beautiful and refreshing place to escape the grind of the city and reconnect with the land, the sky and one another.
+Background

 Angie Diehl, founder of Nysa Hill, has been a dog and horse person since her youth, teaching Western riding on quarter horses, and owning/raising Collies, Shelties, Irish Setters, Schnauzers and many lovable "All Americans" (code for mutts).